idream-build/idream/README.md

 specific git repositories.
 One might maintain this list in-repository in an `idr-package-set.json` file or depend on a shared collection.

-Take a look at the `jsonschema` definitions for these files in `idream/idream/schemas`.
+TODO(ejconlon) Resurrect `jsonschema` definitions for these files.
-(TODO(ejconlon) Resurrect these or give some other definition.)

 ### idream specifics

 `idream` goes out of its way to keep build and external dependency artifacts out of source and global directories.
-When you invoke `idream` it looks for an `idr-project.json` file in the current directory (though you can point it elsewhere).
+When you invoke `idream` it looks for an `idr-project.json` file in the current directory.
 It uses the package paths in the project to load all package definitions in the project.
-(Note that local package names always shadow remote ones.)

-`idream` then creates an ignorable "cache" directory `.idream` (also configurable) in the same directory as the project file.
+`idream` then creates an ignorable "cache" directory `.idream-work` in the same directory as the project file.
 This acts much like the directory containing `idris --libdir` and the like, but is local to your project. `idream` stores executables, compiled libraries, docs, and cloned dependencies in the cache.